 The damage this causes a relationship is not measurable, but it is substantial, even if you wife is not aware of it.
 If she is aware, the damage is greatly increased.

 So, I understand that some people will still think masturbation is OK, that there is no harm, that it’s not adultery, it’s not sinful and they are doing it without lust, so who is it harming?
-Talk to your spouse about it, see if there is harm being done.
+Talk to your spouse about it, see if you are harming them by masturbating.
 If your spouse doesn’t know, then I submit that you are lying to them by not telling them part of your sexual activity.

 1 Corinthians 7:4 – The wife’s body does not belong to her alone but also to her husband.
 In the same way, the husband’s body does not belong to him alone but also to his wife.